 “Sing to the LORD a new song, for he has done marvelous things; his right hand and his holy arm have worked salvation for him.”
 Psalms 98:1

 “For you make me glad by your deeds, O LORD; I sing for joy at the works of your hands.”
-Ps 92:4
+Psalm 92:4

-God’s hands are still at work in His creation: guiding, intervening for protecting, disciplining, and blessing His followers, and drawing those who do not yet recognize His hands.
-This holiday season, as your hands are busy with the decorations and details, cause your mind to reflect on how the Lord’s hands have worked in your life and the lives of your loved ones this year, and give thanks!
-Have a blessed Christmas!
+God’s hands are still at work in His creation: guiding, intervening for protecting, disciplining, blessing His followers, and drawing those who do not yet recognize His hands.
+Today, would you pause to reflect on how the Lord’s hands have worked in your life?

 This article is a classic originally published in our early print magazines.